 There are several integration points with the Softheon Billing Service.
 Since this section is pretty big on its own, it is carved out in this document in Appendix B. There is also a separate ICD document for the entire Softheon interface.

-Please reference the FMS & Enrollment ICD for detailed information regarding this interface.
+Please reference the FMS & Enrollment ICD for detailed information regarding this interface under Section 2: Referenced Documents .

 This is the old MassForge Document for NTT / Dell Interface: doc98728 and it will be replaced with the Softheon interface document once it becomes available.